LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

           ``omp_parallel_for_{static|dynamic|guided}_exec< >``, which will
           result in the OpenMP pragma
           ``omp parallel for schedule({static|dynamic|guided})`` being applied.

-RAJA contains other OpenMP policies, which we refer to as **partial policies**, since they need to be used in combination with other policies.
-Typically, they work by providing an *outer policy* and an *inner policy* as a template parameter to the outer policy.
-These give users flexibility to create more complex execution patterns.

 RAJA provides an (outer) OpenMP CPU policy to create a parallel region in which to execute a kernel.
 It requires an inner policy that defines how a